Find Affordable College Courses

 Lubbock, TX

 With a ranking of #8, Texas Tech University did quite well on this year’s best value schools for radio, television and digital communication students.
-Located in the city of Lubbock, Texas Tech is a public college with a fairly large student population.
+Located in the city of Lubbock, Texas Tech is a public college with a very large student population.

 Read full report on Radio, Television & Digital Communication at Texas Tech University